Lee-CBG/ATM-TCR/data/README.md

 - Any Disease
 - Any Reference Type

+# Miscellaneous

-## Miscellaneous
+## netTCR_data.txt
+Downloaded February 13th, 2020
-netTCR_data.txt - Positive data downloaded from the netTCR repository
+Positive data from the netTCR repository

+tcrgp_data.txt
+## Downloaded February 13th, 2020
-tcrgp_data.txt - Positive and Negative pairs downloaded from the TCRGP repository
+Positive and Negative pairs downloaded from the TCRGP repository